Privacy by design: Foundational principles

 The principles have been cited in over five hundred articles referring to the Privacy by Design in Law, Policy and Practice white paper by Ann Cavoukian.

 Principles in detail

 Proactive not reactive; preventive not remedial

 The privacy by design approach is characterized by proactive rather than reactive measures.
 It anticipates and prevents privacy invasive events before they happen.
 Privacy by design does not wait for privacy risks to materialize, nor does it offer remedies for resolving privacy infractions once they have occurred — it aims to prevent them from occurring.
 In short, privacy by design comes before-the-fact, not after.

-Privacy as the default (PbD)
+Privacy as the default

 Privacy by design seeks to deliver the maximum degree of privacy by ensuring that personal data are automatically protected in any given IT system or business practice.
 If an individual does nothing, their privacy still remains intact.
 No action is required on the part of the individual to protect their privacy — it is built into the system, by default.